 - Constitutional imbalance

 - Changes with the quality and quantity of Qi

 - Invasion from external factors such as Wind, Cold, Dampness and Heat

 - Unresolved emotional upset, mainly related to stress and anxiety

 Acupuncture and Traditional Chinese Medicine (TCM) take a holistic or whole-body approach to health.
 According to these theories, Qi is the life energy that animates the body and protects it from illness.
 It flows through pathways called meridians to nourish all of the body’s organs.
 When there is an imbalance or blockage in the flow of Qi, physical symptoms may result.

-Acupuncture offers a safe, natural way to control joint pain and other symptoms, and maintain overall health.
-In fact, a lot of researches have published recently that acupuncture is a safe effective way to help arthritis, including chronic neck pain, knee/hip arthritis, osteoarthritis, Rheumatoid arthritis, Ankylosing Spondylitis, gout, etc.
+Acupuncture offers a natural alternative way to control joint pain and other symptoms, and maintain overall health.
+In fact, a lot of researches have published recently that acupuncture helps relieve pain from chronic neck pain, knee/hip arthritis, osteoarthritis, rheumatoid arthritis, ankylosing spondylitis, gout, etc.

 We will take a detailed health history and perform a physical exam to determine your body’s imbalances.
 Then we will create a detailed treatment plan that takes into account your unique symptoms and the effects of your arthritis.

-During treatment, fine, sterile, disposable needles will be inserted at specific acupoints along the meridians in order to rebalance and unblock any obstruction and allow Qi to flow freely.
+During treatment, fine, sterile, disposable needles will be inserted at specific acupuncture points along the meridians in order to rebalance and unblock any obstruction and allow Qi to flow freely.